IntermediateInternational SEO

 ⚠️ Common Auto‑Redirect Mistakes to Avoid

-• Implementing automatic redirects without user consent.
+• Implementing automatic redirects without user consent, which can lead to dissatisfaction.

 🛠️ Useful Tools for Managing International SEO